ajbaer/hello-world/README.md

 # hello-world
-My first repository

 Hello, World!
-This is my first github repository, I am following the tutorial.
+This is my first github repository and I am following the tutorial.